kolkhis/tech-notes/linux/bandit-labs/notes.md

     cat /etc/cron.d/cronjob_bandit24
     # @reboot bandit24 /usr/bin/cronjob_bandit24.sh &> /dev/null
     # * * * * * bandit24 /usr/bin/cronjob_bandit24.sh &> /dev/null
+    ```
+    This cron job is running the `/usr/bin/cronjob_bandit24.sh` script **as the
+    user bandit24** every minute (and on reboot).
+The one is important to us is the
+    job that runs every minute.
+    Since it runs the script as the `bandit24` user, it will have read
+    permissions on the password file in `/etc/bandit_pass/bandit24`.

+    Let's look at the script the cron job is executing.
+    ```bash
     ls -alh /usr/bin/cronjob_bandit24.sh
     # -rwxr-x--- 1 bandit24 bandit23 384 Oct 14 09:26 /usr/bin/cronjob_bandit24.sh
+    ```
+    We have read and execute permissions on this script.
+Let's look at its
+    contents.
+    ```bash
     vi /usr/bin/cronjob_bandit24.sh
     ```